hema-ted/pyzfs/doc/tutorial.rst

    - `filename`: name of the Qbox sample XML file that contains input wavefunction.
 Only used if `wfcfmt = "qbox"`.

    - `fftgrid`: FFT grid used.
-Supported values are "density" or "wave".
-If "wave" is specified, use a reduced FFT grid to perform calculations.
-Default is "wave".
+Supported values are "density" or "wave". "density": the density grid is used for FFT; "wave": a reduced grid is used for FFT.
+Default is "wave", which is computationally less expensive and is recommended for large-scale calculations.

-   - `memory`: "high", "low" or "critical".
-See ZFSCalculation documentation.
-Default is "critical".
+   - `memory`: Controls whether certain intermediate quantities are kept in memory or re-computed every time.
+Supported values are "high", "low" and "critical", which keeps the decreasing amount of quantities in memory.
+Default is "critical", which costs least memory and is recommended for large-scale calculations.

    An example execution command for Quantum Espresso HDF5 save file is